RainbowMiner/RainbowMiner/README.md

 #### Set electricity cost handling

-- **PowerPrice** = price of 1kW/h (kilowatt per hour) that your electricity supplier charges [default=0]
+- **PowerPrice** = price of 1 kWh (kilowatt-hour) that your electricity supplier charges [default=0]
 - **PowerOffset** = power offset to allow consideration for overhead power [default=0]
 - **OctopusTariffCode** = if you live in the UK and are an Octopus customer, you can let RainbowMiner pull the variable energy prices.
-Just enter your current trariff code.
+Just enter your current tariff code.
 It's in the format E-1R-{product_code}-{region_code}, where product code is something like SILVER-2017-1, AGILE-18-02-21, ... and region code is a capital letter, range A to P
 - **PowerPriceApi** = Connect RainbowMiner to a power price API like NodeRed.
 The API needs to return either a plain number or a JSON formatted string
 - **PowerPriceApiValue** = Define where to find the power price value inside the JSON formatted string that the Power Price API returns.
 Use dot notation e.g. prices[1].value - if the API returns a plain number, leave this value empty (or set it to #)
 - **PowerPriceApiInterval** = set to call-interval for PowerPriceApi or set it to 0 to use RainbowMiner's base interval